Iivari Kyykoski: Gymnastics career

+Post-gymnastics career

 He worked as a technical director and a chief executive officer in various factories in the private sector in 1910–1922.
 He entered the military sector in 1923 as a technical inspector at the Ministry of Defense ordnance department.
 He completed the engineer officer examination in 1926, reaching the rank of lieutenant colonel engineer in 1933.
 He eventually retired from the Defence Command in 1949.

 He also held various municipal positions of trust.

 He was issued orders and medals: